kritikseth/ML-Competitions/Dockship- MateLabs/README.md

 <a href="https://kritikseth.github.io/ipynbtagredirect" target="_parent"><img src="https://raw.githack.com/kritikseth/kritikseth/master/assets/icons/kritik_ipynbtagredirect.svg" alt="Kritik Seth"/></a>

-# Mate Labs Demand Forecasting Hiring Challenge
+# MateLabs Demand Forecasting Hiring Challenge

 This competition was hosted by [Mate Labs](https://raw.githubusercontent.com/kritikseth/ML-Competitions/master/Mate%20Labs-%20Dockship/Assets/rank.png) on [Dockship](https://dockship.io) platform.
 Only those whose applications were approved by Mate Labs were allowed to participate in this competition.
 It lasted from September 8, 2020 to September 30, 2020.
 My solutions was ranked **1st** on the leaderboard.